-"Early recovery" marks the beginning stage of sobriety.
-As the person in recovery adjusts to a sober lifestyle, their loved ones are learning to adjust as well.
-Loved ones can disregard their own adjustment period, because their focus has been on the addiction itself for so long.
+“Early recovery” marks the beginning stage of sobriety in our family guide.
+Because, as the person in recovery adjusts to a sober lifestyle, their loved ones are learning to adjust as well.
+And loved ones can disregard their own adjustment period, because their focus has been on the addiction itself for so long.
 In reality, the entire family unit grows and changes in early recovery.

-By the time a loved one enters treatment, the family may feel they've reached a breaking point.
-But problems with communication, safety and trust will persist until they’re addressed... and this requires work on both ends.
+By the time a loved one enters treatment, the family may feel they’ve reached a breaking point.
+But problems with communication, safety and trust will persist until they’re addressed with family guidelines… and this requires work on both ends.
 Relationships aren’t suddenly repaired and renewed upon graduation.
 Loved ones may have difficulty understanding this.
-And if they aren't directly addressed, old interaction patterns will spill into early recovery.
-(That’s why it’s called a "pattern" - it’s instinctive and familiar.)
+And if they aren’t directly addressed, old interaction patterns will spill into early recovery.
+(That’s why it’s called a “pattern” – it’s instinctive and familiar.)